Baxi Boiler Problems: How to Fix the Common Baxi Boiler Faults

 Fixing Banging Noises on a Baxi Boiler

-In general, this is usually a more common issue when the boiler gets to be 6 years or older.
+In general, this is a more typical issue if you’ve got an old Baxi boiler — we’re talking 6 years or older.

 The cost of the fix will depend on the exact model.
 In general, expect to £320-450 including labour to have this replaced.

-Have a Gas Safe engineer come around and make their assessment before going for a replacement.
-If a replacement is the right choice, you’ll find good prices on brand new Worcester boilers here.
+Have a Gas Safe registered heating engineer come around and make their assessment before going for a replacement.
+If a replacement seems like the better choice for you, you’ll find good prices on brand new Worcester boilers here.

-This Baxi boiler fault is common with the Baxi Solo range, the 105HE and the 133HE Plus.
-If you find a pool of water below the boiler.
-We’d expect to see 118, 119 or 270 fault codes if this is the case.
+This Baxi boiler fault is common with the Baxi Solo range, the 105HE, and the 133HE Plus — you’ll find a pool of water below the boiler.
+We’d expect to see 118, 119 or 270 error codes if this is the case.